ritza-co/learn-python-the-right-way/manuscript/Chapter-2.md

 You’ll notice we changed the value of `day` three times, and on the third assignment we even made it refer to a value that was of a different type.

-A great deal of programming is about having the computer remember things, e.g. *The number of missed calls on your phone, and then arranging to update or change the variable when you miss another call.*
+A great deal of programming is about having the computer remember things, e.g. *The number of missed calls on your phone*, and then arranging to update or change the variable when you miss another call.

 ### 2.3.
 Variable names and keywords